Introduction

 Planning Your Cuts:

-When planning cuts for obstacles or angles, consider the direction of the plank’s pattern or grain.
-This ensures a cohesive look throughout the room.
+When planning cuts around obstacles, consider the plank’s pattern or grain direction for a cohesive look.

 Double Checking Measurements:

-This meticulous approach to measuring and planning not only saves materials and time but also ensures that the end result looks as envisioned.
-Remember, a well-planned cut is the foundation of a flawless flooring installation.
+This thorough approach to measuring and planning conserves materials and time, ensuring the final result aligns with your vision.
+Well-planned cuts are the foundation of a flawless flooring installation.

 Step 3: Cutting Techniques for Different Types of Cuts